MicrosoftDocs/PowerShell-Docs/dsc/secureServer.md

 ### Accounts

 There are no service account requirements to deploy a pull server instance.
-However there are scenarios where the website could run in the context of a local user account.
+However, there are scenarios where the website could run in the context of a local user account.
 For example, if there is a need to access a storage share for website content and either the Windows Server or the device hosting the storage share are not domain joined.

 ### DNS records

 You will need a server name to use when configuring clients to work with a pull server environment.
 In test environments, typically the server hostname is used, or the IP address for the server can be used if DNS name resolution is not available.
 In production environments or in a lab environment that is intended to represent a production deployment, the best practice is to create a DNS CNAME record.

 A DNS CNAME allows you to create an alias to refer to your host (A) record.
 The intent of the additional name record is to increase flexibility should a change be required in the future.
-A
-CNAME can help to isolate the client configuration so that changes to the server environment, such as replacing a pull server or adding additional pull servers, will not require a corresponding change to the client configuration.
+A CNAME can help to isolate the client configuration so that changes to the server environment, such as replacing a pull server or adding additional pull servers, will not require a corresponding change to the client configuration.

 When choosing a name for the DNS record, keep the solution architecture in mind.
 If using load balancing, the certificate used to secure traffic over HTTPS will need to share the same name as the DNS record.
-Similarly, if using a highly available file share the virtual name for the cluster would be used.

 Scenario |Best Practice
 :---|:---
 Test Environment |Reproduce the planned production environment, if possible.
 A server hostname is suitable for simple configurations.
 If DNS is not available, an IP address may be used in lieu of a hostname.|
 Single Node Deployment |Create a DNS CNAME record that points to the server hostname.|
-Highly Available Deployment |If clients will connect through a load balancing solution, create a hostname for the virtual IP and a CNAME record that references that hostname.
-If DNS round robin will be used to distribute client requests across pull servers, you must configure the name records to include the host names of all deployed pull server instances.|

 For more information, see [Configuring DNS Round Robin in Windows Server](https://technet.microsoft.com/en-us/library/cc787484(v=ws.10).aspx).